 Data Bias: Why It Matters, and How to Avoid It

 Artificial intelligence (AI) and machine learning (ML) have rapidly evolved from novel concepts to necessary components in brand marketers’ toolkits.
-Salesforce reported AI use in marketing grew almost 200% between 2018 and 2020.
+Salesforce reported 68 of marketers say they have a fully defined AI strategy, up from 60% in 2021 and 57% in 2020.
 It’s a key piece in predictive modeling, campaign personalization, CX optimization, and nearly every other facet of marketing.

 But AI has its shortcomings, as many brands have discovered over the years.
 In 2019, a software developer discovered that the algorithm behind Apple Card was inherently sexist.
 In the same year, the fintech industry faced backlash for discrimination in mortgage lending and home refinancing for people of color.
 While the two incidents have little in common on the surface, they trace back to a shared root cause—data bias.